skvedula/mcmakler-backend/README.md

 3. open http://localhost:3000/ in browser to view the default output

+##### Note:

+1. I have created a mongodb collection on cloud with my mlab account

+2. Also I specifically made a route /updateDB that will get the data from NASA api for latest three days I am not deleting the documents before appending so documents can exist for more than three days if run for two consecutive days

+3. I do have exp in Docker but I have not written the code for it since I assumed it to be optional

 ### Testing

 1. You can check the response json objects when made GET requsts